 In fact, Franziska did such a good job on Franz, turning him into a devout Catholic like herself, espousing Catholic values and principles, that she was ultimately blamed for Franz doing his conscience to the end.
 We agonize with the couple as Franz does what he can to avoid the unavoidable.
 Although the film is about Franz, his wife is in almost every scene and has many scenes alone.
 This is really a film about a couple.
 The love story is palpable.
 We see an authentic, natural, wholesome, strong, undying love between a man and a woman, a husband and wife.
+This alone makes it a great, great, must-see film.
+This is what love between a man and a woman can look like, should be, can be.
 A portion toward the end of the film is narrated by the actual letters that traversed between Franz and Franziska while he was imprisoned and forceful attempts were being made to make him recant his opposition or simply dissemble and save his life.

 Malick presents the facts of Jagerstatter’s life very accurately.
 I was thrilled to see so many details of his story brought to life.
 At the film festival, we got to speak to one of the American producers of the film who gave us some inside scoops on both Jagerstatter’s life and some of the “making of” the film.